 Imeve is a live-streaming 360° video, VR telepresence startup.
 I work with the founders and help conceive the product, identify use cases, ideate features, and design novel VR interactions.

-I'm a practitioner of Goal-Directed Design and my design process starts with user research and the crafting of personas.
-This is a crucial first step towards understanding the users' goals and pain points, and to ensure that our designs address their needs.
+As a practitioner of Goal-Directed Design, my design process begins with user research and the creation of personas.
+Because only when we understand the users, their goals and pain points, can we ensure that our designs address their needs.

-We are currently in a transitional period where many users are being introduced to VR for the first time.
-One strategy for VR UI design is to translate familiar 2D interfaces into 3D space.
-This is a quick way to onboard users and allow for the transfer of interaction skills from one platform into another.
-We can also make use of physical interfaces (handles, switches, street signs, etc.) to similar effects in VR.
+We are in a transitional period where many users are being introduced to VR for the first time.
+One strategy for VR UI design is to translate familiar 2D interfaces into 3D.
+It is a quick way to onboard users and allow for the transfer of interaction skills from one domain to another.
+We can also make use of familiar physical objects (door knobs, light switches, street signs, etc.) to similar effects.

-The environment plays a big role in VR UI design.
-It creates the world where the UI lives, and therefore, the UI has to be believable in the context of that universe.
-Sound effects also become an indispensable part of the UI, and help further immerse the user into the environment.
+The environment also plays a big role in VR UI design.
+It is the world where the UI lives, and therefore, the UI has to be believable that context.
+Sound effects becomes an indispensable part of the experience, and help further immerse the user into the environment.